debjit/php-ai-hub/README.md

 ### Add a provider (scaffold into your app)

 Installs provider-specific files from stubs into your app.
-Supports: `openai`, `anthropic`.
+Supports: `openai`.

 ```
 composer ai-hub:add openai
-composer ai-hub:add anthropic
 ```

 Options: